wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/3-facilitate-participate-teams-meetings.md

 ### How can I enable Microsoft Whiteboard in Teams meetings for my organization?

 Whiteboard is automatically enabled for applicable Microsoft 365 tenants and customers are able to use Whiteboard in Teams meetings with the Microsoft Teams clients on Windows 10, Mac, iOS, Android, and on the web.
 If Whiteboard is not available for you in Teams, contact your organization’s Microsoft 365 administrator.
-See [Enable Microsoft Whiteboard for your organization](https://go.microsoft.com/fwlink/?linkid=2084066?azure-portal=true) for detailed instructions for administrators.<br>
+See [Enable Microsoft Whiteboard for your organization](https://go.microsoft.com/fwlink/?linkid=2084066?azure-portal=true) for detailed instructions for administrators.